28ede1/untitled-asteroids-repo/README.md

 #### Weather "Api" (fake version)

 As of 4/10/2025, the import requests module is not compatible for pgybag, the library used for running the python code in browser.
-So, a seperate class with a custom get method selects a US states temperature and wind speed information from a dictionary.
+So, a seperate class with a custom get method selects a cities temperature and wind speed information from a dictionary.
 The temperature and windspeed work the same.

 #### Save/Load Feature